jesterjunk/ThatOS64/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/ThatOSDev/ThatOS64?style=social)
 ![GitHub followers](https://img.shields.io/github/followers/ThatOSDev?style=social)

+# I SOLVED THE BUG, BUT THIS MEANS I WILL HAVE TO REMAKE THE 3 YOUTUBE VIDEOS AGAIN

 # NOTES
 - Although this can work on real hardware, I do NOT recommend doing so unless you know what you are doing.
 Use virtualbox or qemu until **you know** you have solid working code.
 - For CODE1, you will need the BOOTX64.EFI file from my other GitHub Repo. https://github.com/ThatOSDev/UEFI-Tuts